BrunoFonttes/clipboard-health-challenge/Refactoring.md

 9. I created the `createHash` function so I could make it more easy to call on the main code(twice in case)

 10. I replaced some if/else conditions in the code by ternary operators so the reading could get more concise and easier to read.

+11. Despite the code being very small at step 10, it was not readable as much as it could be, at least in my opinion, so I decide to write a little bit more to achieve that by removing the ternary operators, creating the auxiliar function `getStringCandidate` and replacing the if(event) from the end of `deterministicPartitionKey` with if(!event) at the beginning.